Exponential ergodicity for Markov processes with random switching: Examples

-for all $\mathbf{x},\mathbf{y} \in \mathbf{E}$. \end{lem}
+for all $\mathbf{x},\mathbf{y} \in\mathbf{E}$. \end{lem}

-\begin{proof} Firstly, let us give a complement on the conclusion of Lemma \ref{lem:Per-Frob}.
-The Markov chain $I$ satisfies its assumptions and using the results of \cite{BGM}, there exist a function $\psi$ on $F$, $\rho>0$ and $p\in (0,1)$ verifying
+\begin{pf} First, let us give a complement on the conclusion of Lemma~\ref {lem:Per-Frob}.
+The Markov chain $I$ satisfies its assumptions and using the results of \cite{BGM}, there exist a function $\psi$ on $F$, $\rho>0$ and $p\in(0,1)$ verifying

 Now let $\boldsymbol{\delta}$ be the distance, on $\mathbf{E}$, defined by

 where